cBioPortal/cbioportal/docs/portal.properties-Reference.md

 data.parquet.folder=[location to save parquet files e.g. cbioportal/persistence/persistence-spark/src/main/resources/parquet/]
 ```

-Parquet files for Spark implementation should be stored in the location specified in below property.
+Parquet files for Spark implementation should be stored in the location specified in the property below.
 See [here](Spark-Parquet-Data-Loading.md) for details on Parquet file organization.
 ```
 data.parquet.folder=your/parquet_folder/